LivCodes/lecture-history-F2020/060-apis-ajax/README.md

 * JavaScript Object Notion
 * A type of data format that is a **string** in the shape of a JavaScript object.
 * We can convert JSON string to JavaScript object using `JSON.stringify()` and `JSON.parse()`.
+* Have to wrap keys in double quotes
+* Can't use singel quotes

 ## APIs (What's it stand for?)
+* Application Programming Interface
 * How our program can interface (interact) with other applications/programs
 * CLI (Command Line Interface)
 * GUI (Graphical User Interface)